Poverty Reduction: Policy and Practice (MSc, PG Dip and PG Cert)

 Fees may be paid in one of two ways:

-Either, pay the total fee on registration by making a single payment for the registration fee and all module fees;
+Either, pay the total fee on registration by making a single payment for all module fees;

 ConvertGBP x 1